drivendataorg/minimal-configclasses/README.md

 ## Supplying your own loaders and resolvers

 If the built-in loaders or resolvers don't meet your needs, you can easily write your own.
 Loaders and resolvers simply need to be callables that match required argument and return signatures.
-While the built-in implementations from minimal-configclasses are implemented as classes, valid loaders and resolvers don't need to be classes in general—you can simply write functions.
-Classes are only necessarily if you want parameterize their behavior for reuse them in different situations.
+While some built-in implementations from minimal-configclasses are implemented as classes, valid loaders and resolvers don't need to be classes in general—you can simply write functions.
+Classes are only necessarily if you want parameterize their behavior for reuse in different situations.

 ### Custom loaders